"Fantastic!" - Philip Meersman, Director of Brussels Poetry Festival

 "a beautiful chaos" - Scott Thurston, Reader in English & Creative Writing (Salford University)

-A Review of Reading Movement: A Work-in-Progress by Camilla Nelson for the Embodied Cartographies exhibition, Bath Festival Fringe, 5 June 2017.
+A Review of Reading Movement: A Work-in-Progress by Camilla Nelson for the Embodied Cartographies exhibition, curated by Fay Stevens for Bath Festival Fringe, 5 June 2017.

 "The programme was a folded blank sheet with only a title, typed in capitals and pasted on the front.
 We were to read into this what we wanted.
 At times, I wanted to read the book the performer, Camilla, held: the thin bound book from which she drew a slowly escalating scattering of sounds.
 They were sounds that began as rasped breath, a kind of death rattle; then became a retching effort that wracked her black-and-white skirted body.